ZhizhengFu/algorithm/README.md

 # algorithm

-Use C/C++/Rust/python to reproduce classic algorithms
+Use Rust/python to reproduce classic algorithms

-纸上得来终觉浅，绝知此事要躬行。

 If you can provide me with any advice or support, I would be very grateful.